 Lisle Library District (LLD) is located 25 miles west of Chicago in the western suburbs of DuPage County.
 The Library is walking distance to the Metra trainstation and Downtown Lisle.

 Monday through Friday: 9:30 a.m. - 9:00 p.m.

 Email a Department:

 - Administration/Director (email@example.com)

-Tatiana Weinstein, Adult Services Director
+Tatiana Weinstein, Library Director

-Interests: Reading, Writing, Painting/Illustrating, Chess, Badminton and Golf
+Interests: Reading, Writing, Painting/Illustrating, Chess, Badminton, and Golf

 On public libraries: “Public libraries are essential hubs of community access, education, information, and connection.
 Every day at LLD brings a new experience or challenge - as well as new faces.
 I’m honored to work in this field and for such a great public library.”

 Will has been a Lisle resident for the majority of his life and began working as the Director of Youth Services at the Lisle Library District in 2014.
 In 2023, he assumed the role of Assistant Director.
 As the Assistant Director, he is responsible for coordinating with the Director to ensure that the library functions smoothly on a day to day basis.
 He also is responsible for maintaining the facility, to keep the building welcoming and safe for all patrons.
 Will loves working in the town he grew up in, and for the people who make it a wonderful place to live.